Graphic Design, Illustration

 With scumbling, the brush is used lightly on the surface.
 Scumbling is a nuanced and fine technique that can be used to add a subtle layer of color to a base color or to mix two colors in a way where both colors have some defined areas and are not fully blended.
 Fuzzy or hazy areas can be created using scumbling — like animal fur, a wool coat, smoke or the surface of clouds.
 In the famous painting below we can see many areas of scumbling applied to the clouds, lake, and land surface.

-Stay tuned for next week, when we look at photographic techniques and how they can be applied across mediums.
+Stay tuned for our next article, where we look at photographic techniques and how they can be applied across mediums.